connectrpc/examples-es/README.md

-# connect-web-integration
+# Connect Web Integration

-Connect Web Integration tests the integration of Connect-Web in various JS frameworks and tooling
+Connect Web Integration is a repository of example projects using Connect-Web with various JS frameworks and tooling.
+It provides numerous examples for integrating Connect-Web into a project.

 All projects test Connect-Web against the Eliza demo running at demo.connect.build.